openstack/nova/doc/source/placement.rst

 .. note:: After upgrading nova-compute code to Newton and restarting the
-        service, the nova-compute service will attempt to make a connection to the placement API and if that is not yet available a warning will be logged and the service will no longer make an attempt to connect until the service is restarted. nova.conf on the compute nodes will need to be updated in the ``[placement]`` group for credentials to make requests from nova-compute to the placement-api service.
+        service, the nova-compute service will attempt to make a connection to the placement API and if that is not yet available a warning will be logged.
+The nova-compute service will keep attempting to connect to the placement API, warning periodically on error until it is successful.
+Keep in mind that Placement is optional in Newton, but required in Ocata, so the placement service should be enabled before upgrading to Ocata. nova.conf on the compute nodes will need to be updated in the ``[placement]`` group for credentials to make requests from nova-compute to the placement-api service.

 References
 ~~~~~~~~~~